Human Resources

 Meditation

-Silent meditation takes place every Wednesday during the lunch hour under the direction of Alan Shusterman.
+Silent meditation takes place during the lunch hour under the direction of Alan Shusterman.
 Participation is open to all members of the Reed community and their guests.
 Come join us for a quiet break from the hustle and bustle of cutting-edge academic inquiry.
 More information for beginners and experienced meditators alike is available at Reed's meditation blog.

 New to meditation?
 Want more information about our session?
 Contact Alan.

-Wellness & Fitness classes (Spring 2023)
+Wellness & Fitness classes: Spring 2024

 For a reduced rate, all faculty, staff, and their partners are welcome to sign up for wellness and fitness classes, sponsored by the Wellness Committee.
 (Partners are required to sign a liability waiver.)
 The variety of classes include everything from relaxation and stress reduction to toning, balance, and cardio workout.

-Instructors and Class Descriptions:
+Instructors and Class Descriptions

 Pilates with Vicki Ratzlaff

-Mondays and Wednesdays 1-2pm
+Mondays and Wednesdays 1–2 p.m.

 Vicki's full studio training certification was completed in 2005 through Momentum Studios of Albuquerque, New Mexico.
 She has been in the fitness instruction profession for over 20 years in the Portland area.
 She started out with Step Aerobic programs, added Stationary Cycling, personal trainer programs, dance programs, and taught Yoga through Yogafit International.
 As a Yoga instructor she fell in love with the core, strength, and balance challenge through the movement that Pilates teaches.
 After her Pilates certification was completed, she became an instructor and teaches at Sellwood Pilates for over 15 years.
 Vicki finds Pilates to be the most complete and comprehensive program in keeping your body moving.
 For over 20 years she has taught and helped men and women of all ages and levels to reach their goals for better balance, flexibility, posture, and mobility using the Pilates method.
 Each one is "strengthened from the center out."